Leroynnalue/involute/README.md

 # Involute
 ---
-If [Chester](https://github.com/Leroynnalue/chester-py) had an unstructured and rusty cousin built in javascript.
+If [Chester](https://github.com/Leroynnalue/chester-py) had an unstructured and rusty cousin built with javascript.

 ```
 >>> message